 As an aside, Behr’s learning ecosystem is a great example of one that doesn’t involve a lot of different parts.
 It’s just two systems: an app on the front end with a learning analytics platform on the back end.
 This is great place to start.

-In addition to recommending a crawl, walk, run approach to getting started with xAPI during his xAPI xAPRIL webinar, he also stated, “xAPI should be an evolution, not a revolution.”
+In addition to recommending a crawl, walk, run approach to getting started with xAPI, he also stated, “xAPI should be an evolution, not a revolution.”
 And we couldn’t agree more.

 Webinar: Brian Floyd walks you through a live demo of the organization's digital on-boarding checklist.
 Watch the recording now!